On the dynamics and integrability of the Ziegler pendulum: Integrability

-A natural question of whether or not it is possible to continue these two first integrals globally to the whole three-dimensional space with coordinates $\varphi_1, v_1, v_2$ is expected to have a negative answer.
-It follows from the numerical results which show that in a general case for some initial conditions there exist non-periodic trajectories lying on a two-dimensional surface (Fig.~3).
-Therefore, there are less than two independent first integrals.
+The natural question of whether or not it is possible to lift the two first integrals $F_1$ and $F_2$ globally to the whole three-dimensional space with coordinates $\varphi_1, v_1, v_2$ is expected to have a negative answer.
+It follows from the numerical results which show that in a general case for some initial conditions there exist non-periodic trajectories lying on a two-dimensional surface.
+Therefore, there is numerical evidence that there are less than two independent first integrals.
+Let us however note that the periodic solutions which intersect the plane $\varphi_1 = 0$ can be relatively complex compared to that presented in Figs.~2 and 3.
+An example of such a solution is shown in Figs.~4 and 5.

-The mechanism for the appearance of such trajectories is as follows.
-Let for $F = 0$ we have a family of periodic solutions, if $|F|$ is sufficiently small, then all these solutions still intersect the plane $\varphi_1 = 0$ in two points.
+The mechanism for the onset of non-periodic trajectories is as follows (see Fig.~6).
+Suppose that for $F = 0$ we have a family of periodic solutions, if $|F|$ is sufficiently small, then all these solutions still intersect the plane $\varphi_1 = 0$ at two points.
 Therefore, we obtain a family of periodic solutions.
 When $F$ becomes sufficiently large, some solutions of this family do not intersect the plane $\varphi_1 = 0$ and may become non-periodic.
+This non-periodic trajectories lie on a two-dimensional surface in $\mathbb{R}^3$.
+Therefore, we have no more than one first integral of the system.
 This breaks the integrability (or super-integrability) of the system.
-In Fig.~4 a family of solutions starting at the same point is shown.
-The only parameter of system that varies from solution to solution is the magnitude of force $F$.
+Figure~6 shows a family of solutions starting at the same point.
+The only parameter of the system that varies from solution to solution is the magnitude of force $F$.
 For small $F$ all solutions intersect the plane $\varphi_1 = 0$, but a non-periodic solution appears when $F$ becomes larger than some critical value.
-This solution does not intersect the considered plane.
+This solution does not intersect the plane considered.

 Note that the above conditions for the existence of periodic solutions for system \eqref{eq4} (for $F = 0$) and \eqref{eq7} can be weakened and the families of periodic solutions are much wider.
 We present simple conditions that can be obtained without cumbersome calculations and detailed estimates.